forestgrape/coronavirus/1_introduction/suggestions.md

     - masks, preferably with a good fit and [filter](../6_prevention_and_treatment/masks.md#mask-types) and changed/cleaned frequently
     - if possibly infected (e.g. having any kind of respiratory symptoms) staying home and *out* of foreign indoor rooms

-    The smoke model makes it simple to detect and avoid situations with aerosol transmission: Just smelling smoke is the theoretical possibility of infection.
+    To think of aerosol transmission as smoke, makes it easier to detect and avoid situations with aerosol transmission: Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
 A neighbors candle won't be smelled through doors, but in a place with an indoor barbecue, smoke is smelled in the stairways.
 For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.
 Also it is important to ventilate regularly especially before opening doors.

+A more in depth description is in the section [Airborne Transmission](../5_epidemiological/transmission.md#overview-airborne-transmission)

 ## How to Reduce Covid-19 Transmissions

-> Remark: Some of the following advices are meant when Sars-Cov-2 ARDS/SARS disease patterns peak.
+> Remark: Some of the following advices are meant when Sars-Cov-2 ARDS/SARS disease patterns peak (which is usually associated to setting with dry air e.g. indoor heated or air-conditioned).

 In brief: Think aerosol transmission as smoke like.
 To reduce the infection possibilities keep some distance or wear a mask, prefer fresh air and think ahead.